-Requirements contained within the non-negotiable RAM PPA attached to this RFO, include the following:
+Requirements contained within the non-negotiable BioRAM PPA attached to this RFO, include the following:

 - 1. Resources may choose between two types of transactions: - a.
-Full Buy/Sell: facility sells 100% of its output to the utility and purchases any energy needed to service onsite load from the utility; or - b.Excess Sales: facility first offsets its onsite load and then sells excess energy to the utility. - 2.
-Eligible resources must participate in the CAISO's Participating Intermittent Resource Program (PIRP) or equivalent and comply with the Eligible Intermittent Resource Protocol (EIRP). - 3.
-Resources must: - a. obtain RPS certification for the project from the CEC by their Commercial Operation Date; - b. execute a Participating Generator Agreement with the CAISO, or Pseudo Participating Generator Agreement for SunRate projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO; - c. execute a Meter Service Agreement with the CAISO;

-- d. install a CAISO meter; - e. register the project with the Western Renewable Energy Generation Information System (WREGIS) and pay all associated fees so that monthly generation can be tracked and automatically reported for purposes of meeting the requirements of the RPS and automatically transferred to SDG&E; - f. execute a CAISO Qualified Reporting Entity Service Agreement to allow CAISO, on the Respondent's behalf, to upload generation information directly into WREGIS; - g. have the appropriate systems in place which include the CAISO's Automated Dispatch System and CAISO's Application Programming Interface; - h. for SunRate projects, register, provide and maintain a Green-e Energy Renewable Generator Registration Form and Attestation; - i. for SunRate projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO, a Dynamic Transfer Balancing Authority Area Operating Agreement, Native Balancing Authority Generator Agreement, and any other requirements as set forth in the CAISO tariff. - 4.
-Winning bidders must provide Development Period Security and Delivery Term Security for the project as described in Section C below. - 5.
-For projects that will interconnect to a distribution system, Respondents must apply for distribution interconnection using the SDG&E WDAT process, or similar process for SCE and PG&E. - 6.
-For projects that will interconnect to a transmission system, Respondents must apply for transmission interconnection using the CAISO process. - 7.
-Seller of projects that bid FCDS must obtain at a minimum a final CAISO deliverability study. - 8.
-For FCDS projects, the PPA will provide an energy price adjusted by Time of Day (TOD) factors that include the value of FCDS.
-The TOD adjusted price will then be reduced by the Deliverability Value as calculated in section 5.D below, until the project achieves FCDS.
-Once the project achieves FCDS, the Deliverability Value will be added back to the TOD-adjusted energy price.
-For Energy Only projects, the PPA will provide an energy price adjusted by TOD factors that do not include the value of FCDS. - 9.
-The RAM PPA provides that FCDS projects must achieve FCDS by January 1, 2026. - 10.
-Before executing the RAM PPA, Respondents shall chose whether SDG&E shall be the scheduling coordinator for the project or whether another party shall be the scheduling coordinator.
-SDG&E shall be the scheduling coordinator for SunRate projects located in Imperial Valley and dynamically scheduled into SDG&E's service territory by the CAISO via pseudo-tie - 11.
-There will be zero payment for output during any hour during the delivery period where the project provides delivered energy in excess of 110% of the contracted capacity, and a reduced payment equal to 75% of the PPA price for energy deliveries in excess of 115% of the contracted annual generation.
+Full Buy/Sell: facility sells 100% of its output to the utility and purchases any energy needed to service onsite load from the utility; or - b.
+Excess Sales: facility first offsets its onsite load and then sells excess energy to the utility. - 2.
+Resources must: - a. obtain RPS certification for the project from the CEC by their Commercial Operation Date; - b. execute a Participating Generator Agreement with the CAISO, or Pseudo Participating Generator Agreement for projects dynamically transferred via pseudo-tie into the CAISO; - c. execute a Meter Service Agreement with the CAISO; - d. install a CAISO meter; - e. register the project with the Western Renewable Energy Generation Information System (WREGIS) and pay all associated fees so that monthly generation can be tracked and automatically reported for purposes of meeting the requirements of the RPS and automatically transferred to SDG&E; - f. execute a CAISO Qualified Reporting Entity Service Agreement to allow CAISO, on the Respondent's behalf, to upload generation information directly into WREGIS; - g. have the appropriate systems in place which include the CAISO's Automated Dispatch System and CAISO's Application Programming Interface; - h. for projects dynamically transferred via pseudo-tie into the CAISO, a Dynamic Transfer Balancing Authority Area Operating Agreement, Native Balancing Authority Generator Agreement, and any other requirements as set forth in the CAISO tariff. - i.
+Obtain fuel sourced from High Hazard Zones as designated by CAL FIRE as a percentage of total fuel burned as follows: 40% in 2016, 50% in 2017,